 The ideal Shift Left for performance testing would be component-level performance testing or API level performance testing (in Agile or waterfall model) to early identify and fix performance testing problems and a full end-to-end performance testing in the non-functional testing timelines/ phase.
 We can have Agile models (if required) on the early performance testing and ramp up team for the end-to-end performance testing.

-The second part of this article (to be published here later) will discuss the resource and cost aspects of performance testing.
-It will also propose some solutions to the issues mentioned above.
+The second part of this article discusses the resource and cost aspects of performance testing.
+It also proposes some solutions to the issues mentioned above.

 About the Author